saidelimam/portfolio/README.md

 ## License

-This project is licensed under the ISC License - feel free to use this template for your own portfolio!
+This project is licensed under **Creative Commons Attribution 4.0 International (CC BY 4.0)**.

+### What this means:

+**You are free to:**
+- ✅ Share — copy and redistribute the material in any medium or format
+- ✅ Adapt — remix, transform, and build upon the material for any purpose, even commercially

+**Under the following conditions:**
+- ⚠️ **Attribution** — You must give appropriate credit, provide a link to the license, and indicate if changes were made

+### Attribution Requirements:

+If you use this template for your portfolio, please include a credit and link back to this repository.
+You can do this by:

+1. Adding an attribution in your website footer or README
+2. Including a link to the original repository: `https://github.com/saidelimam/portfolio`
+3. Example: "Built using Said Elimam's Portfolio Template (https://github.com/saidelimam/portfolio)"

+View the full license text in the [LICENSE](LICENSE) file or at [Creative Commons](http://creativecommons.org/licenses/by/4.0/)